CONSTITUTION OF THE CHURCH LAW SOCIETY

 - All assets of the Society will be offered to the Charles University in Prague, Prague 1, Ovocný trh 5, after all commitments have been settled.

-These By-laws take effect after approval by the General Meeting (24th April 2014).
-The existing By-laws of the Society, as amended, expire.
+This Constitution takes effect after approval by the General Meeting (24th April 2014).
+The existing Constitution of the Society, as amended, expires.

 POLICY STATEMENT OF THE CHURCH LAW SOCIETY